aescuredo77/arm20/README.md

             <inertia ixx="0.01" ixy="0.0" ixz="0.0" iyy="0.01" iyz="0.0" izz="0.01"/>
    </inertial>
  ```
- ##### Issues update #####

-As much as I have tried, the arm in gazebo falls to the ground, even if the controller is activated.
-I have tested various inertia models from other examples with the same result.Step by step...
+ the arm in gazebo falls: the error was that it used EffortJointInterface and it should use the PositionJointInterface